kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Every day, in the morning and around lunchtime, a couple of cars will drive by and beep their horns when they're level with my apartment.
 - One of the cars looks like the same car as was [lingering outside my flats in January](january.md#threatening-men-outside).
-- One of the cars was a grey Mercedes sedan, or similar, sporty.
+- One of the cars was a grey Mercedes coupe, or similar, sporty.

 ## Climbing the Montgo